Curated Subscription

 Included Documents

-Methods for fire tests on building materials, components and structures, Part 2: Test for flammability of materials
+Methods for fire tests on building materials, components and structures, Part 4: Fire-resistance tests for elements of construction

 Professionals engaged in plumbing and drainage work will find this set useful because it includes all five parts of the AS/NZS 3500 series, which are also listed in The Plumbing Code of Australia (PCA).
 The 3500 series is regularly updated, making the Plumbers Set a great option to purchase to allow you to stay informed with the most recent standards in this series.